VDA5050/VDA5050/VDA5050_EN_V1.md

 manufacturer | string | Manufacturer of the AGV serialNumber | string | Serial number of the AGV

-Protocol version
+#### Protocol version

-The version uses semantic versioning as versioning schema.
+The protocol version uses semantic versioning as versioning schema.

 Examples for major version changes:
 - Breaking changes, e.g. new non-optional fields